rsyncOSX/RsyncOSX_archived/README.md

 ## Hi there 👋

 RsyncOSX and RsyncUI are GUI´s on the Apple macOS plattform for the command line tool [rsync](https://github.com/WayneD/rsync).
-It is `rsync` which does the actual synchronize task, not the GUI´s.
-The GUI´s are only for setting parameters and make it easy to use `rsync`, which is a fantastic tool.
+It is `rsync` which executes the synchronize task.
+The GUI´s are only for setting parameters and make it more easy to use `rsync`, which is a fantastic tool.

 The UI of RsyncOSX and RsyncUI can for users who dont know `rsync` be difficult to understand.
-The main objective for both GUIs is to make it more easy to use `rsync`.
 Setting wrong parameters to rsync can result in deleted data.
 RsyncOSX nor RsyncUI will not stop you for doing so.
-That is why it is very important to execute a simulated run, a `--dry-run`, and verify the result before the real run.
+That is why it is **very** important to execute a simulated run, a `--dry-run`, and verify the result before the real run.

 If you have installed **macOS Big Sur**, RsyncOSX is the GUI for you.
 If you have installed **macOS Monterey**, you can use both GUI´s in parallell.

-`Rsync` version 3.2.4 is released 15 April 2022.
-Both RsyncOSX and RsyncUI seems to work as expected with the latest release of `rsync`.
+Version  3.2.4 of `rsync` was released 15 April 2022.
+Both RsyncOSX and RsyncUI as expected with the latest release of `rsync`.

 RsyncOSX is the only GUI which supports scheduling of task.